-JLEN is advised by Foresight Group LLP, which has £6.5bn of AUM.
+JLEN is advised by Foresight Group LLP.
+Foresight is one of the best-resourced investors in renewable infrastructure assets, with £6.5bn of AUM.
 This includes Foresight Solar Fund, which sits in JLEN's listed peer group (see page 20).
-Foresight has an experienced global infrastructure team with 99 people.
+Foresight has a highly experienced global infrastructure team with 99 people.
 The co-lead advisers to JLEN are Chris Tanner and Chris Holmes.